Common tabular operations in pandas#

 data.iloc[0, 1]

-selection = data.iloc[0:5:, 0:2]
+selection = data.iloc[0:5, 0:2]

 selection

-YEARMODA TEMP
+YEARMODA MAX

 As a result we indeed get only two columns and the first five rows.
-A good thing to notice, is that with .iloc, the behavior in terms of how many rows are returned differs from .loc.
-Here, the 0:5 returns 5 rows (following the Python list slicing behavarior), whereas using .loc would return 6 rows (i.e. also including the row at index 5).
+It is important to notice is that the behavior in terms of how many rows are returned differs between .iloc[] and .loc[].
+Here, the .iloc[0:5] returns 5 rows (following the Python list slicing behavior), whereas using .loc[0:5] would return 6 rows (i.e., also including the row at index 5).

-One handy functionality with .iloc is the ability to fetch data starting from the end of the DataFrame.
-Hence, it is possible to retrieve the last row in the DataFrame by passing a negative number to the .iloc, where value -1 corresponds to the last row (or column), -2 corresponds to the second last, and so on.
-Following this, it is easy to see e.g. what is the TEMP_CELSIUS value (the last column) of the last row of data:
+One handy functionality with .iloc[] is the ability to fetch data starting from the end of the DataFrame, similar to how values can be selected from the end of a Python list.
+It is possible to retrieve the last row in the DataFrame by passing a negative number to .iloc[], where value -1 corresponds to the last row (or column), -2 corresponds to the second to last, and so on.
+Following this, it is easy to find the value in the last row and column (the final value in the TEMP_KELVIN column in our case).

 data.iloc[-1, -1]